 “She does not favor an arms embargo on Israel,” said Phil Gordon, Harris’ national security adviser.
 According to him, the vice president “has been clear: she will always ensure that Israel is able to defend itself against Iran and the terrorist groups supported by Iran.” (translation from French Canadian Newspaper, La Presse)

-The United States remains by far Israel’s largest military supporter, but has divided the Democratic camp, particularly since the devastating offensive led by this country in the Gaza Strip, in response to the bloody attack by Hamas on Israeli soil on October 7.
+The United States remains by far Israel’s largest military supporter, but has divided the Democratic camp, particularly since the devastating offensive led on Gaza Strip, in response to the attack by Hamas on Israeli soil on October 7.

 Kamala Harris met with anti-war activists in Michigan, a key swing state she hopes to win in November’s race against Republican Donald Trump and which has a large Arab population.